Resource Subject: Benefits and finance

 What happens to benefits if your disabled child is in residential accommodation, or has overnight stays away from home.

 Practical arrangements that need to be made after the devastating loss of a child.
+This guide will help you through bereavement after the death of your child.

 What you need to know about Universal Credit (UC) – the new benefit for people of working age.